 To get a rating you need to be a British Tennis Member (BTM).
 If you haven't already then join British Tennis Membership .

-The rating system is open to players of all ages but different criteria apply according to whether you are a mini tennis player, a junior or in the open (adult) age group.
+The rating system is open to players of all ages but different criteria apply according to whether you are a Mini Tennis player, a Junior, in the Open (adult) age group or in a Senior age category.
 Please go to the Mini Tennis area to find out about how the Mini Tennis system operates.

 Once you have a rating you will appear on the LTA Player Search.

 Matches count for ratings in competitions Grade 1 - 7.
 Grade U is excluded.

 For both junior and adult players there are 20 rating bands, starting with 10.2, which is the lowest, progressing to 10.1, 9.2, 9.1, 8.2 etc. until you reach 1.1, which is the highest.

 Junior and adult players rated 10.2, 10.1, 9.2 or 9.1 can improve their ratings by recording qualifying wins as follows: